Thom1729/Sublime-JS-Custom/README.md

 WARNING: This is a prerelease package under development.
-It may not work and the documentation is more optimistic than descriptive.
 The official release will be posted in the [Sublime Text forum](https://forum.sublimetext.com).

 # JS Custom